 From FDT Group’s perspective, any device that wants to communicate on a control network must be part of an established security model.
 Devices such as I/O cards, transmitters, etc. need to have awareness of the network’s security provisions and be able to participate in them.
 The same holds true for various software applications and tools.

-To extend its support for the IIoT and Industrie 4.0, and simplify the automation ecosystem exchange, FDT Group is developing the FDT IIoT Server (FITS) solution.
-FITS enables mobility, cloud, and fog enterprise applications, as well as sensor-to-cloud and enterprise-wide connectivity employing FRAME and DTM business logic at the heart of its client-server architecture.
-The FITS solution features robust layered security, leverages vetted industry standards, and utilizes transport layer security (TLS) to establish a hardened shell and encrypt all communications throughout the architecture.
-Optionally, this solution can authorize devices that connect to the FITS server.
+To extend its support for the IIoT and Industrie 4.0, and simplify the automation ecosystem exchange, FDT Group is developing the FDT Server solution based on FDT3.
+The FDT Server enables mobility, cloud, and fog enterprise applications, as well as sensor-to-cloud and enterprise-wide connectivity employing FRAME and DTM business logic at the heart of its client-server architecture.
+The Server solution features robust layered security, leverages vetted industry standards, and utilizes transport layer security (TLS) to establish a hardened shell and encrypt all communications throughout the architecture.
+Optionally, this solution can authorize devices that connect to the Server.
 User-based security is employed to determine the user’s role and rights within the application.

 The addition of security on the wire to the FDT standard will enable a complete solution for comprehensive, end-to-end, enterprise-wide security.